Embracing Off-the-Grid Samples: Numerical Experiments

 \emph{Grid perturbations:} To construct the nonuniform grid $\tilde{\tau}$, we introduce an irregularity parameter $\rho\geq 0$.
-We define our perturbations by sampling from a uniform distribution, so that each $\Delta_k$ is drawn uniformly at random from $[-\frac{\rho}{m},\frac{\rho}{m}]$ for all $k\in[m]$ independently. $\tilde{\tau}$ is generated independently for each signal reconstruction experiment.\\
+We define our perturbations by sampling from a uniform distribution, so that each $\Delta_k$ is drawn uniformly at random from $[-\frac{\rho}{m},\frac{\rho}{m}]$ for all $k\in[m]$ independently.
+Off-the-grid samples $\tilde{\tau}$ are generated independently for each signal reconstruction experiment.

 \emph{Complex exponential signal model:} We consider bandlimited complex exponentials with random harmonic frequencies.
 With bandwidth $\omega = \frac{N-1}{2} = 1007$, and sparsity level $s = 50$ we generate $\vec{\omega}\in\mathbb{Z}^s$ by choosing $s$ frequencies uniformly at random from $\{-\omega,-\omega+1,\cdots,\omega\}$ and let